Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Overview of contents

 \subsection{Metric graphs}

-A connected metric graph $G$ is one in which every edge $e$ is assigned a length $\ell_e \in \R_{>0}$.
-The lengths are normalised so that their total $\sum_{e\in E_G} \ell_e $ equals $1$.
+All graphs will be finite, and connected in the following discussion.
+A metric graph $G$ is one in which every edge $e$ is assigned a length $\ell_e \in \R_{>0}$.
+The lengths are normalised so that their total sum $\sum_{e\in E_G} \ell_e $ equals $1$.
 The metrics on $G$ define an open Euclidean simplex of dimension $e_G-1$

-Let $\overline{\sigma}_G$ denote the closed simplex where all lengths are positive or zero.
+Let $\overline{\sigma}_G \subset \R_{\geq 0}^{E_G}$ denote the closed simplex where all lengths are positive or zero.
 Contraction of an edge $e \in E_G$ corresponds to the natural inclusion

 where $\sigma_{G/ e}$ is identified with the open face defined by $\ell_e=0$.
-Outer space \cite{CullerVogtmann} is obtained by gluing together infinitely many such simplices $\sigma_G$, where $G$ ranges over a certain set of marked graphs.
-It is important to note that not all possible edge contractions are allowed, and so the closure of an open cell $\sigma_G$ in Outer space is not necessarily compact (not all faces of $\overline{\sigma}_G$ are admitted).
+An edge contraction is called admissible if $e$ has distinct end points and therefore $G/e= G\q e$.